wandeg/microsoft-graph-docs/api-reference/beta/api/orgcontact-list.md

 }
 ```

-### Example 5: Use $search to get organizational contacts with display names that contain the letters 'Phone' including a count of returned objects
+### Example 5: Use $search to get organizational contacts with display names that contain the letters 'wa' including a count of returned objects

 #### Request